embedly/embedly_wordpress_plugin/readme.txt

 Yes

+= Where do I get a key? =

+You can sign up for a free or paid plan by clicking [here](http://embed.ly/pricing).

+= How do I embed "any" URL? =

+In the post editor click the Embedly icon and add your URL.

+= Do I need a key? =

+You need a key to embed "any" url, otherwise the plugin will only be available for these [providers](http://embed.ly/providers).

+= What does a paid key give me? ==

+The paid [plans](http://embed.ly/pricing) will give you the ability to choose the images for your embed and remove the powered by Embedly logo.

 == Screenshots ==

 1. Admin Console

 == Changelog ==
+= 2.0 =
+* Adds Embedly TinyMCE plugin to Rich Editor.
+* Support for Embedly Key to Embed "any" URL.
 = 1.0 =
 A few fixes.
 = 0.9 =
 Initial Version

 == Upgrade Notice ==
+= 2.0 =
+Embed "any" URL.